triton-inference-server/backend/README.md

 * If the backend should not send any response for the request, TRITONBACKEND_ResponseFactorySendFlags can be used to send TRITONSERVER_RESPONSE_COMPLETE_FINAL using the `ResponseFactory`.

+* The model can also send responses out-of-order in which it received requests.

 * The backend can copy out the contents of the input buffer(s) if request is to be released before the contents are completely